 The function accepts two mandatory parameters which are specified as below:

 - position – It specifies the iterator pointing to the position in the container where the new element is to be inserted.

-- args – It specifies the element to be inserted to be inserted in the vector container.
+- args – It specifies the element to be inserted in the vector container.

-Return value: The function returns an iterator which points to the newly inserted element.
+Return value: The function returns an iterator that points to the newly inserted element.

 Below programs illustrates the above function:

 The vector elements are: 15 10 20 30